 The lesser restrictions in SportCheer England's approved Return to Play document, which allow sessions to take place, do not apply to outside of the premises.
 Therefore those waiting to enter the building must ensure 2m social distancing between households/support bubbles at all times.

 Athletes will be screened for entry one household at a time, by a coach wearing a face covering, as detailed below.
 Siblings attending the same class will come forward for screening together and will not enter the building until both athletes have been cleared.

-The athlete(s) being screened will stand on the line second furthest from the door, and the coach carrying out the screening will stand on the line closest to the door.
+The athlete(s) being screened will stand in the box on the pavement just inside the gates, and the coach carrying out the screening will stand just outside the door.

 Simple questions will be asked to make sure all athletes are well and there are no concerns around their attendance.